tkent198/modRSW_EnKF/README.md

 ***CAVEAT: this is not a black-box model and should accordingly be used with care and curiosity!***

 How to get started with the source code and files is outlined below.
-There are some model-only and DA test cases to check things are up and running properly.
+A breif overview of each file is given and there are some model-only and forecast-assimilation test cases to check things are up and running properly.

 For further details, including what should be modified in the scripts for different experiemtnal set-ups, please see the pdf document (TO DO).